 The UMFST of Targu Mures has a campus in Germany.
 Located in Hamburg, this campus is exclusively known as University Targu Mures Medical Campus Hamburg (UMCH).

-The study structure is divided into two phases: preclinical and clinical.
-Preclinical education is for the first two years.
+- The course program at UMCH is divided into two phases: preclinical and clinical.
+Preclinical education lasts for the first two years.
 These preclinical lessons are taught in English at the Hamburg campus.

-The semester fees for the medicine program at UMCH are
+The semester fees for the medicine program at UMCH consist of

 |Study Structure||Semester fees for the first two years||Semester fees for the last four years|